Cursed Job Market Signaling: Application: Wage Compression in Labor Markets

-\subsection{Illustration of Wage Compression with a Continuum of Types \footnote{This setting follows Exercise 13.C.4 in \cite{mas1995microeconomic}.
-Although the Cursed Sequential Equilibrium is formally defined only for games with finite types in \cite{fong2023cursed}, the following analysis demonstrates how CSE can be naturally extended to games with a continuum of types.}}
+Beyond this experimental setting, the underlying mechanism we identify---cursedness narrowing the wage gap firms offer across education levels---has a direct empirical counterpart outside the laboratory: \emph{wage compression}, the narrowing wage gap between workers of different experience or skill levels.
+This has been observed across countries \citep{campbell1997reasons, mourre2005wage} and industries \citep{frank1984workers}, and has recurred historically---most notably in the Great Compression of the 1940s \citep{goldin1992great} and again post-pandemic \citep{autor2023unexpected}.
+We illustrate wage compression below in the canonical job market signaling game with a continuum of types.\footnote{This setting follows Exercise 13.C.4 in \cite{mas1995microeconomic}.
+Although CSE is formally defined only for games with finite types in \cite{fong2023cursed}, the following analysis demonstrates how CSE can be naturally extended to games with a continuum of types.}

-Last but not least, our theory has an interesting implication for \emph{wage compression}, a well-documented phenomenon in labor economics.
-Wage compression refers to the narrowing wage gap between workers of different levels of experience or skills.
-This phenomenon has been observed in various countries, including the U.S. \citep{campbell1997reasons} and Europe \citep{mourre2005wage}, as well as across different industries, such as automobile sales, real estate, and academia \citep{frank1984workers}.
-In the following section, we illustrate wage compression in the canonical job market signaling game with a continuum of types.

 Suppose the worker's productivity type $\theta$ is distributed over a compact set $[\underline{\theta}, \bar{\theta}]$, according to a distribution with strictly positive density function $f(\theta)$, with $f(\theta)>0$ for all $\theta \in[\underline{\theta}, \bar{\theta}]$ and $0<\underline{\theta}< \bar{\theta} $.
 To derive a closed-form solution, we assume that the cost function for the type $\theta$ worker with an education level $e$ is $c(e|\theta)= \frac{e^2}{\theta}$.
 Under this setting, Proposition \ref{prop:continuum_separating} characterizes the unique separating $\chi$-CSE for $\chi<1$, and highlights that no information is transmitted when $\chi=1$.